Santa Monica Mountains: Griffith Park

 At the eastern end of the Santa Monica Mountains are Griffith Park and Elysian Park.
 Griffith Park is separated from the rest of the Santa Monica Mountains to the west by the Cahuenga Pass, over which the 101 Freeway (also called the Hollywood Freeway) passes from the San Fernando Valley into Hollywood.
 Elysian Park is in the easternmost part of the mountains and is bordered by the Los Angeles River to the east and Downtown Los Angeles nearby to the south.

 Rim of the Valley Trail

 The Rim of the Valley Trail is a plan in progress for accessing and connecting the parkland and recreational areas of the mountains surrounding the Conejo, San Fernando, Simi, and Crescenta Valleys.
 With trailheads in the mountains and valleys, it would link them through existing and new: walking, hiking, equestrian, and mountain biking trails; parklands; and conservation easements.
 The Rim of the Valley project also has the goal to protect flora and fauna habitats and wildlife corridors between the Santa Monica Mountains and the inland ranges.

 Flora and fauna

 Fauna

 The range is host to a variety of wildlife.
-A common cause of bobcat fatalities is being struck by vehicles.
-Their main cause of death is mange, a skin disease often found in animals that have ingested rat poison.
+Common mammals in the range include mule deer, coyotes, bobcats, striped skunks, raccoons, several native bat species, brush rabbits, and many rodents including California voles, western gray squirrels, dusky-footed and desert woodrats, western harvest and California pocket mice, Botta's pocket gophers, and pacific kangaroo rats.